EpiData-dk/analysis/help/commands.md

 The ctable command summarizes a series of cross tables for the first variable against each of the following variables.

 ### parameters
+- `column variable`

-- column variable will usually have only two values, as with an outcome
+  This variable should only have two values, as with an outcome
+- `row variables`

+  A list of variables that will form the rows ot the compact table

+### options

 The ctable options have the same meaning as in the tables command.